-Illinois’ current population is 12.77 million people and dropping.
+The state’s current population is 12.77 million people and dropping.
 Illinois is one of the few seven states whose population is in the red.
 Their rate of negative growth is -0.17% each year.
-Illinois is still the fifth largest state in the U.S. according to population statistics.
+It is still the fifth largest state in the U.S. according to population statistics.

 Chicago is the largest city in the state with over 2,720,546 inhabitants.
 Twelve other cities each have more than 75,000 people living in them.

 It was part of the Northwest Territory purchase established in 1787 and became its own territory in 1809.

 Population change from 2010-2016

 Population by Gender